-The Board ended the fiscal year with an excess of expenditures over revenues and other financing sources (Non-GAAP Budgetary Basis) of \$(5,940,751).
+The Board ended the fiscal year with an excess of expenditures over revenues and other financing sources (Non-GAAP Budgetary Basis) of \$3,739,625.
 Beginning fiscal year 2008, thereafter, the Board of Carroll County Commissioners, and the Board agreed to create a fund balance reserve account to guard against unanticipated revenue shortfalls and minimize the impact on operations of the Board when unexpected, one-time expenses occur.

 The budgetary process is designed to reflect revenues equal to expenditures.
 However, actual revenues and expenditures, non-GAAP basis, were lower than budgeted.
-In fiscal year 2018, current operating fund actual revenues fell short of the final budget by approximately \$2.9 million.
-The majority of the shortfall was within the restricted portion, as a result of grants that cross into fiscal year 2019 and fewer grant funds carried forward from fiscal year 2017.
+In fiscal year 2019, current operating fund actual revenues fell slightly short of the final budget by \$47,283.

 Specific categories of expenditures exceeded the original budget.
 Budget transfers between categories were approved to more closely align with actual expenditures, so that at year-end all categories were in compliance.
-In fiscal year 2018, current operating fund actual expenses were less than the final budget by approximately \$9.6 million.
-The majority of the decrease was within the instructional salaries and capital outlay categories as fewer expenditures were incurred relating to these categories than originally budgeted.
+In fiscal year 2019, current operating fund actual expenses were less than the final budget by approximately \$4.6 million.
+The majority of the decrease was within the instructional salaries and fixed charges categories as fewer expenditures were incurred relating to these categories than originally budgeted.